rahmaarditap/SQL-Project---Analyzing-Call-Center-Performance/README.md

 |           6 |         680 |
 |           7 |         768 |

+#### Insight Q4
+The results show that **Sunday, Monday and Saturday are the peak days for incoming calls**.
+This trend indicates customer are likely to contact the agent during weekend and beginning of the weekday. **They may be making calls in their free time.**

+---
 ### Q5.
 Does the speed of answering the call affect the satisfaction rating?
 ```sql
 with speeds_status as(